A "Hello World" for bluesky/the AT protocol

 Example 5 Get a User Profile

 OK, last one.
-To get the profile details of a user, we use a GET to /xprc/app.bsky.actor.getProfile
+To get the profile details of a user, we use a GET to

-, again passing the user handle as an actor property, and passing our authentication token in the header:
+/xprc/app.bsky.actor.getProfile, again passing the user handle as an actor property, and passing our authentication

 Request